joeclark-phd/granite/README.md

 You should be able to do this from anywhere (assuming you have Docker):

     docker run -t -p 8080:8080 joeclark77/granite:0.1-SNAPSHOT

-And check out the web app running at http://localhost:8080
+And check out the web app running at http://localhost:8080.
+The test user account is `user` and a password will be printed to the console in the server's startup messages.